acolijn/geant4-simulation/docs/source/simulation.rst

 Unit Handling
 ------------

-The simulation now properly handles units for all geometry dimensions:
+The simulation properly handles units for all geometry dimensions:

 - Length units: "mm", "cm", "m" (default is "mm" if not specified)
 - Angle units: "deg", "rad" (default is "deg" if not specified)